wayne1116/LeetCode/Weekly Contest/Weekly Contest 158/README.md

 - Split a String in Balanced Strings (Easy)

-- Queens That Can Attack the King (Mediumn)
+- Queens That Can Attack the King (Medium)

-- Dice Roll Simulation (Mediumn)
+- Dice Roll Simulation (Medium)

 - Maximum Equal Frequency (Hard)